MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 ms.custom: bap-template
 ---

-# Business unit data separatation and Role-based access control (Public preview)
+# Business unit data separation and Role-based access control (Public preview)
-Business unit data separatation and Role-based access control (RBAC) allow administrators to regulate access to customer profiles, segments, and measures based on business units.
+Business unit (BU) data separation and Role-based access control (RBAC) allow administrators to regulate access to customer profiles, segments, and measures based on business units.
 Because these controls are applied to the data in Microsoft Dataverse, the integrity of those controls propagates to all other Dynamics 365 and Power Platform applications automatically.

-## Pre-requisites
+## Prerequisites
 * Business units and associated teams defined in Dataverse -> link to guide to setting up BUs in Dataverse.
 * Business unit data separation is enabled by an admin in **Settings** > **System** > **Business unit data separation**.
 Notice that it is not possible to disable business unit data separation on an instance after it has been enabled.
 * All data sources that contribute to unification must have a column that holds a value that identifies the business unit for every row.